flipperdevices/flipperzero-firmware/README.md

 ./fbt vscode_dist
 ```
 * Open the vscode application and locate in the file: "tullave_co.c", then press Ctrl+Shift+B and run "Launch App on Flipper" task.
 Ensure first your Flipper Device is properly connected through USB or Serial.

+## TODO

+* Read Blance and Card Info from TuLlave.
+* Implement Reading state, and loading screen when communicating with TuLlave card.
+* Read History of transactions.

+## Bugs

+* Flipper Zero freezes after second back on detect tullave.